Call Me (Deee-Lite song)

 "Call Me" is a song recorded and produced by the American-based group Deee-Lite.
-It was released by Elektra Records as the fourth single of their third studio album, Dewdrops in the Garden, and their sixth and final single to reach the number one position on the Billboard dance chart, during the week ending February 4, 1995.
+It was released by Elektra Records as the fourth single of the group's third studio album, Dewdrops in the Garden (1994), and their sixth and final single to reach the number one position on the US Billboard dance chart, during the week ending February 4, 1995.

 Critical reception

-Larry Flick from Billboard described it as "a hardcore club offering that places more emphasis on the act's talent for hearty beats than its quirky persona."
+Larry Flick from Billboard magazine described it as "a hardcore club offering that places more emphasis on the act's talent for hearty beats than its quirky persona."
 He added, "Lady Kier's vamps are always a pleasure, but DJs are more likely to dig the double-pack of mixes that dabble in a wide variety of trendy vibes, ranging from pop/house to trance and tribal.
 Deserves immediate attention."
+Richard Smith from Melody Maker complimented the song as "quite good".